harikiran138/Nova/conductor/tracks/doc_hardening_20251225/plan.md

 - [x] Task: Conductor - User Manual Verification 'Pre-Flight Safety Check' (Protocol in workflow.md) 54f8a34

 ## Phase 1: Archival and Cleanup
-- [ ] Task: Create Archival Infrastructure
+- [x] Task: Create Archival Infrastructure bf102cb
     - [ ] Sub-task: Create directory `documentation/archive/`
 - [ ] Task: Audit and Move Obsolete Files
     - [ ] Sub-task: Identify files in `documentation/` that are superseded or contradicted by the new overview